FrankWorldview/blockchain/lecture/03_Data_Types.md

 }
 ```

+---

-- Reassigning the variable does NOT:
+- Reassigning the variable does NOT affect the caller:

 ```solidity
 function foo2(uint[] memory arr) internal {